Texting While Driving Accident Lawsuit

 Cell phone use while driving and texting while driving accident statistics are shocking the public.
-In fact, texting while driving, emailing, browsing the web via cellphone causes the driver to have accidents at a rate 6x’s higher than the accident rate of drunk drivers!
+Texting while driving, emailing, browsing the web via cellphone causes the driver to have accidents at a rate six times higher than the accident rate of drunk drivers.
 At any given point during the day, some 660,000 drivers are using their cell phones in some way while operating a motor vehicle.

-Smart phones have enabled individuals to remain connected to email, social media, texts and calls almost 24/7.
-Unfortunately laws are lagging behind in helping put a stop to texting while driving accidents.
-Recent data suggests that 1 out of every 4 accidents occurring are the result of texting while driving.
-Even more concerning are the statistics showing that texting while driving is 6 times more likely to result in an accident, whether rear end collision, running a red light, running a stop sign or rollover crash compared to drunk driving.
+Smartphones have enabled individuals to remain connected to email, social media, texts, and calls almost 24/7.
+Unfortunately, laws are lagging in helping put a stop to texting while driving accidents.
+Recent data suggests that one out of every four accidents occurring are because of texting while driving.
+Even more concerning are the statistics showing that texting while driving is six times more likely to result in an accident, whether rear-end collision, running a red light, running a stop sign, or rollover crash compared to drunk driving.
 Distraction.gov studies have shown a person texting while driving is 23 times more likely to be involved in an accident than a person paying attention as usual.

 Common Forms of Distracted Driving from Smart Phone use:

-While the above are common forms of distracted driving, texting while driving accidents are particularly concerning because they require excessive visual, manual and cognitive attention from the driver.
-Smart phone use is now widespread across the country with over 80% of cell phones falling into the smart phone category.
+While the above are common forms of distracted driving, texting while driving accidents are particularly concerning because they require excessive visual, manual, and cognitive attention from the driver.
+Smartphone use is now widespread across the country with over 80% of cell phones falling into the smartphone category.
 According to NHTSA, in 2013, the percentage of drivers texting while driving visibly was around 1.7%.
-One year later, the same study reported this number to have increased 2.2%.
+One year later, the same study reported this number to have increased by 2.2%.

-Distracted Driving kills and seriously injures.
-The friends and family of the thousands of people killed each year as a result of texting while driving accidents will tell you how serious of a problem it is.
-Unfortunately many drivers know the risks and see the statistics and still behave in a reckless manner.
+The friends and family of the thousands of people killed each year because of texting while driving accidents will tell you how serious of a problem it is.
+Unfortunately, many drivers know the risks and see the statistics and still behave recklessly.
 Those drivers choosing the text and drive think they can somehow defy the odds.
-Even drivers using a hands-free device to talk on the phone while driving may miss visual and audio cues that can be critical in avoiding serious accidents.
+Even drivers using a hands-free device to talk on the phone while driving may miss visual and audio cues that can be critical in avoiding severe accidents.